Green Party of Canada candidates in the 2004 Canadian federal election: Lanark—Frontenac—Lennox and Addington: John Baranyi

-Baranyi was born in 1961 in Elliot Lake, Ontario.
-He enrolled at McMaster University in 1980 in the engineering program, and left the following year to join the Canada World Youth Exchange Program(Newfoundland/Indonesia), 1981–1982.
-He lived in a small village in northern Sumatra, for three months, where he was troubled by the local practices of Shell Oil and the effects of industrial capitalism on traditional communities.
+John Baranyi was born in 1961 in Elliot Lake, Ontario.
+He enrolled at McMaster University in 1980 in the engineering program, and left the following year to join the Canada World Youth Exchange Program (Newfoundland/Indonesia), 1981–1982.
+Baranyi lived in a small village in northern Sumatra for three months, where he was troubled by the local practices of Shell Oil and the effects of industrial capitalism on traditional communities.
 He later joined the non-government organization Plenty Canada, promoting soy production and nutritional projects in the Caribbean.
 Over the years, Baranyi has worked as a tree planter and carpenter, and has renovated his 100-year-old farmhouse to increase its energy efficiency.
-With his wife, owns the vegetarian food company Pulse Foods.
-He was 42 years old in 2004 (Ottawa Citizen, 2 June 2004).
+With his wife, he owns the vegetarian food company Pulse Foods.
+Baranyi was 42 years old in 2004 (Ottawa Citizen, 2 June 2004).

 Baranyi campaigned for the House of Commons as an independent candidate in the 2000 election, and ran for the Green Party of Ontario in 2003.
 In the latter campaign, he opposed a proposed Ottawa River boat bypass around Chats Dam (Ottawa Citizen, 12 September 2003).
 He received 2,736 votes (4.84%) in 2004, finishing fourth against Conservative candidate Scott Reid.